 - I. Keslassy is with the Dept. of Electrical Engineering, Technion, Haifa, Israel.
-Email: isaac@ee.technion.ac.il. - K. Kogan is with Computer Science Dept., Waterloo University, Canada.
-Email: kirill.kogan@gmail.com. - G. Scalosub and M. Segal are with the Dept. of Communication Systems Engineering, Ben Gurion University, Beer-Sheva, Israel.
-Email: {sgabriel,segal}@bgu.ac.il.
+Email: isaac@ee.technion.ac.il. - K. Kogan is with Cisco Systems and the Dept. of Communication Systems Engineering, Beer-Sheva, Israel.
+Email: kirill.kogan@gmail.com. - G. Scalosub is with the Dept. of Communication Systems Engineering, Beer-Sheva, Israel.
+Email: sgabriel@bgu.ac.il. - M. Segal is with the Dept. of Communication Systems Engineering, Beer-Sheva, Israel.
+Email: segal@bgu.ac.il.

-Session Border Controller (SBC), video Call Admission Control (CAC), per-subscriber queueing, and hierarchical classification for QoS [10], [12], [15], [23].
+queueing, and hierarchical classification for QoS [20], [28], [33], [34].

 These features are increasingly challenging for traditional architectures, posing implementation, fairness, and benchmarking issues.
-First, longer and more complex features require either deeper pipeline lengths (e.g., 512 PISC processor cores in the Xelerated HX3XX series [33]) or longer processing times in run-to-completion cores.
+First, longer and more complex features require either deeper pipeline lengths (e.g., 512 PISC processor cores in the Xelerated HX3XX series [30]) or longer processing times in run-for-completion cores.
 Second, a few packets with many features can delay, and even temporarily starve, the later packets.
 In fact, given limited high-speed buffering, this might lead to large drop rates upon congestion.
-This was illustrated in the Christmas tree packet DoS (Denialof-Service) attack, in which each packet "lights up" several IP options processing bits [23].
-Finally, and maybe more significantly, typical benchmarking tests used to rely on a simple stream of minimum-sized packets with only a basic IP forwarding service to measure the "worst-case throughput" of an NP [23], [28].
+This was illustrated in the Christmas tree packet DoS (Denialof-Service) attack, in which each packet "lights up" several IP options processing bits [20].
+Finally, and maybe more significantly, typical benchmarking tests used to rely on a simple stream of minimum-sized packets with only a basic IP forwarding service to measure the "worst-case throughput" of an NP [20], [23].
 As benchmarking tests start to measure throughput given more advanced processing features, the impact of these features will be even more highlighted.